If you are not a project manager expert, you may ask yourself: what is a Gantt Chart?

 Henry Gantt and Karol Adamiecki

-The first major application of Gantt charts was by the United States during World War I, in 1917, when General William Crozier retained Gantt as a consultant on production, first at the Frankford Arsenal (a former US ammunition plant), and then, immediately after the declaration of war, in the Ordnance Department at Washington.
+The first major application of Gantt charts was by the United States.
+This happened during in 1917 when General William Crozier retained Gantt as a consultant on production, first at the Frankford Arsenal (a former US ammunition plant), and then, after the declaration of war, in the Ordnance Department at Washington.

 In the beginning, Gantt Charts were prepared by hand and they had to be redrawn each time the project changed.

-Starting with 1980s, the personal computers allowed the creation of more complex Gantt charts (and additional features have been added), while addressing one of the biggest problems: the continual changes that led to redrawing the chart every single time they occurred.
+Starting with 1980s, personal computers allowed the creation of advanced Gantt charts.
+Meanwhile, they addressed one of the biggest problems: the continual changes that led to redrawing the chart every single time.

-After the explosion of the Internet, the online Gantt Chart became a regular feature of web-based applications and project management software.
+Today, online Gantt Charts are a regular feature of apps and project management software.

-Interesting facts: “Gantt” is an unusual name and there are many misspelled alternatives of this uncommon word, most of them generated by non-english speakers or people who only heard the word: “gannt chart”, “ghant chart”, “gaant chart”, “gnatt chart”, “ghantt chart”, “ganntt chart”, “ghannt chart”, “gantchart” or even “gaunt chart”.
+“Gantt” is an unusual name.
+There are many misspelled alternatives: “gannt chart”, “ghant chart”, “gaant chart”, “gnatt chart”, “ghantt chart”, “ganntt chart”, “ghannt chart”, “gantchart” or even “gaunt chart”.

 Why are Gantt Charts useful?